-- 1 teaspoon carom seeds (ajwain)
+- 1 teaspoon carom seeds ajwain

-- 1 teaspoon kasoori methi, crushed
+- 1 teaspoon kasuri methi crushed

-- 2 pinches of garam masala
+- 2 pinches garam masala

-- Salt to taste
+- salt to taste

-- Water as required (~½ cup to ¾ cup)
+- ½ cup Water or as required

-- Make the dough: Add the methi leaves, onion, ginger-garlic paste and green chillies to a large bowl and mix thoroughly.
+- Add the methi leaves, onion, ginger-garlic paste and green chillies to a large bowl and mix thoroughly.
 Add the flour, spice powders and salt and mix to combine.
 Let the mixture rest covered for 10 to 15 minutes so that the salt will release the moisture which in turn will help us to control the addition of water to make a smooth dough.

-- Roll and fold the dough balls: Take a dough ball, dust the work area with flour, dredge the dough ball in flour and start rolling the dough with a rolling pin to palm size.
+- Take a dough ball, dust the work area with flour, dredge the dough ball in flour and start rolling the dough with a rolling pin to palm size.
 Apply melted ghee or olive oil all over the surface and fold while applying the oil between each fold.
 Fold twice to make a triangle and keep aside covered.
 Repeat for all the dough balls.
 You may use it immediately or refrigerate it in an airtight box for later or up to 3 days.

-- Cook Methi Parathas: Heat a tawa on medium to high flame.
+- Heat a tawa on medium to high flame.
 Take a prepared paratha dough ball and roll it flat.
 Check if the tawa is hot then place the rolled paratha on it.
 Wait for a few air bubbles to show up and then flip the paratha.
 Let it roast for 30 seconds and flip again.